azist/azos/src/Azos/Data/metadata.md

   * Protocol Frames

 **COMPARISON**
-The following projects/frameworks use schema:
+The following projects/frameworks use "schema" concept to decorate CLR type members:
 * Libraries like Protobuf.Net or Thrift use special schema definitions to "shape" data
 * .Net DataContractSerializer uses its own annotations
 * .Net Data Annotations provide metadata for data validation